anvil-open-software/wuf-quick-start/README.md

 The following are dependencies for WUF development:
 * [Node.js](https://nodejs.org/en/) version 8.0.0 or greater, installed globally - A JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [Yarn](https://yarnpkg.com/en/) version 1.10.0 or greater, installed globally - A dependency management system that replaces NPM.
 Yarn is required over NPM for WUF development because of WUF's dependency on Yarn Workspaces for inter-linking package dependencies.
 Do not use NPM with WUF because it has the potential to conflict with Yarn and cause problems.
-* [Angular](https://angular.io/guide/quickstart) version 6.1.0 or greater, installed globally - This is installation includes Angular-CLI.
+* [Angular](https://angular.io/guide/Quick Start) version 6.1.0 or greater, installed globally - This is installation includes Angular-CLI.
 * [Typescript](https://www.typescriptlang.org/) version 2.9.2 or greater, installed globally - Typescript is a typed superset of JavaScript that compiles to plain JavaScript and it is the language in which all of our Angular application development is done.

-### 2. Create a New Project Based on the Quickstart App
+### 2. Create a New Project Based on the Quick Start App

 Clone this repo into a new project folder (e.g., `my-proj`):
 ```bash